 Wildland Fire Safety Module

 This course provides students the knowledge and technical procedures for assessing tree hazards and establishing appropriate safe-work practices in situations where there is potential exposure from dangerous trees to workers on the fire line.
 It also provides information on assessing both tree hazards and wildlife-tree habitat value, where opportunities exist.
+PLEASE NOTE: For those wanting to work on a fire line, S-100 training is required.

 To register for courses online, click the "Register Now" button below.
 Inside the online registration system, click the blue "Filters" tab and select "All Seasons."
 Then find the module you are selecting under the Wildlife Danger Tree category.